clitetailor/react-epic/docs/CounterExample.md

 }
 ```

 That's it!
-This is a very Rapid Recipe of how we define a wonderful state machine Counter App using React, RxJS and React Epic.
+This is a very Rapid Recipe of how to add RxJS to your React App using React Epic.

 For more information on how to Handling Error go to next Chapter: [Handling Error](HandlingError.md)